-Instructor: Dr. David Fushman Office: Room 1121 Biomolecular Sciences Bldg E-mail: fushman@umd.edu
+Instructor: Dr. David Fushman E-mail: fushman@umd.edu

 This graduate level course is designed as an introduction to modern methods for determining structures of biological macromolecules in solution.
 It covers both low-resolution methods, such as small-angle X-ray and neutron scattering (SAXS, SANS), and high-resolution method which is NMR.
-The course will introduce theoretical background of these methods and discuss their applications to biological problems, including determination of the structure and dynamics of biomacromolecules (proteins) and characterization of macromolecular interactions.
+The course will introduce theoretical background of these methods and discuss their applications to biological problems, including determination of the structure and dynamics of biomacromolecules and characterization of macromolecular interactions.
 The course covers fundamentals of nuclear magnetic resonance (NMR), including quantum-mechanical treatment, vector models, and product operator formalism.
 The students will learn NMR pulse sequence design (including product operator formalism), principles of multidimensional NMR, methods for protein signal assignment and structure calculation, studies of protein-ligand interactions, and NMR approaches to protein dynamics.
-In addition to theory of NMR, we will also cover NMR data analysis and simulation of the outcome of NMR experiments on a computer using Virtual NMR Spectrometer.